 Get Started with TMJ Treatment in Pevely, MO at Axes Physical Therapy

 Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
-Our individualized, patient-centered TMJ treatment in Pevely, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+With a customized, patient-first approach to TMJ treatment in Pevely, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
 Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.